Fresh-Air or Make Up Air Intake Vents

 DEAR JAMIE: I would be willing to bet money on my answer: Yes.
 Based upon your description, you are experiencing back drafting.

-When the fireplace is burning, it is consuming vast amounts of air each minute.
+A fireplace consumes vast amounts of air each minute as the fuel burns.
 It can easily be 250 to 350 cubic feet of air per minute.
 The fresh air vent in the hearth may be blocked or it may not be able to supply enough air to satisfy the appetite of the fire.

 The additional air to feed the fire must come from somewhere.
 Simple physics will tell you that the air will enter the room through the path of least resistance.
 In your case, it appears the air has decided to enter the room through the flue of the wood heater.